SaliElloh/model-selection-via-cross-validation/README.md

       d.
 Optimal alpha_trained: performs ridge regression for λ* selected using all the data

       e.
-Test.csv: contains all the test data used in the project
+Test.dat: contains all the test data used in the project

       f.
-Train.csv: contains all the training data used in the project
+Train.dat: contains all the training data used in the project

 3. Run each file separately to get the final results of the project